v-adhithyan/365DaysOfCode/README.md

 ## day 31 (Jan 31, 2019)
   Added unittests to cover timeseries change for my india elections project. <https://github.com/v-adhithyan/india-elections>.
 Merged this branch with master.

+## day 32 (Feb 01, 2019)
+  Fixed a memory leak bug in indiaelections project.
+This bug caused 500 error.
+The bug was due to matplot open frames which keeps references to all plots created using matplot untill explicitly closed.

+## day 33 (Feb 02, 2019)
+  Modified india elections <https://github.com/v-adhithyan/india-elections> to use mysql in production.
+Will continue to use sqlite for testing and development.